One Day in Key West Travel Guide Pins 1

 The Florida Keys separate the Atlantic Ocean from the Gulf of Mexico.
 The shallow flats of the Gulf of Mexico lie to the west of Key West.

 This side of the island offers no sandy beaches.
-However, you can explore the bay on a boat tour, as well as from one of the resorts’ private piers.
+However, you can explore the bay on a boat tour, as well as from one of the private piers the resorts have.

 The boats and the ferry to Dry Tortugas National Park (more info below) start from Key West Bight Marina, located on this side of town.